AnthonyByansi/DrugEfficacySafetyAnalysis/README.md

 * Create a new branch in your fork for your changes.
 * Make your changes to the code or documentation.
 * Commit your changes and push them to your fork.
+* Create a pull request to merge your changes into the main repository.